SELECT FACTTS - FACTTS (Advanced Diagnostic Skills)

 Diabetic Patient education- patients will be selected by the student from the Diabetic Wound Clinic located in the Ambulatory Care building.
 The clinical contact person is Denise Myers, ext.
 5-4618.
 Students will interview two patients on assigned visits and during the third week, follow-up phone calls should be made.
 Diabetic Reports are due at the end of the block.
 Reports should be emailed to Drs.
 Terry Davis and Peggy Murphy.

 Orientation, lectures, and presentations will be held in the Comprehensive Care

 Building rooms G-106, 3-131 or Clinical Trials Building, room number 136.
 Simulation activities will be held in the Comp Care Bldg.
 Room G-106 and G-104.

 Library assignments will be held in the Medical Library, room1-419 small computer room and assigned conference rooms.

-Handouts in the FACTTS blue folders should be reviewed prior to coming to class sessions (Neurology, Pediatrics, Airway, Advanced Physical Diagnosis, Clinical Ethics and any other assigned readings).
+Handouts in the FACTTS sprial notebook should be reviewed prior to coming to class sessions (Pediatrics, Airway, Intubation, VARK questionnaire, Myers-Briggs Type Indicator, Becoming a Medical Teacher checklist and any other assigned readings).

 Notices and changes in activities are sent via e-mail.
 Students are responsible for checking their LSUHSC-S student e-mail accounts daily.